 Fields should be kept clear of dangerous objects and poisonous plants, for example yew and laburnum, which are extremely toxic to horses and therefore horses should not have access to these (or their clippings) at any time.

 Ragwort is toxic to horses and ingestion can result in fatal liver damage.
-Horses will eat cut ragwort as well as the living plant so correct disposal is essential.
-As cut and pulled flowering ragwort plants may still set seed, and ragwort has a 70 per cent seed germination rate, effective disposal is a key factor in control.
+Horses will eat cut ragwort as well as the living plant so the right type of disposal is essential.
+As cut and pulled flowering ragwort plants may still set seed, and ragwort has a 70 per cent seed germination rate, effective disposal is a key point in control.
 All ragwort species should be disposed of by extraction (to remove the root base) followed by incineration, controlled burning or removal to landfill.

 Hedge clippings and grass cuttings

 Horses should not have access to hedge clippings.